Student protesters hold out as Hong Kong leader urges peaceful resolution

 A last group of about 100 defiant protesters remained in the Hong Kong Polytechnic University, which has been surrounded by police, after more than two days of clashes in which more than 200 people have been injured.

-Lam spoke at a news conference shortly after the city’s new police chief urged the support of all citizens to end five months of unrest, triggered by fears that the Beijing government is stifling the city’s special autonomy and freedoms.
+Lam spoke at a news conference shortly after the city’s new police chief urged the support of all citizens to end more than five months of unrest, triggered by fears that the Chinese central government is stifling the city’s special autonomy and freedoms.

+In what many will see as an illustration of China’s tightening grip, its top legislature questioned the legality of a Hong Kong court ruling that a proposed ban on face masks worn by protesters was unlawful.
+The legislature said Hong Kong courts had no power to rule on the constitutionality of city legislation, according to state media outlet Xinhua.

-Lam said her government was very much on the “reactive side” but did not rule out further violence even as she urged peace.
+Lam said her government was very much on the “reactive side” in dealing with the protests but she did not rule out more violence even as she urged peace.

 “If the protesters are coming out in a peaceful manner ... then there is no situation when that sort of violence would happen,” she said.

 However, police would have to take “necessary action” if the situation changed, she said.
-Lam also said she had been shocked that campuses had been turned into “weapons factories”.
+Lam said she had been shocked that campuses had been turned into “weapons factories”.

 She said 600 protesters had left the campus, including 200 below the age of 18.